mbali-tech/solutions-to-codewars/README.md

 # My Codewars Solutions Repository 📚

-Welcome to my personal codewaes solutions repository!
-Here, I share the solutions to codewars problems.
+Welcome to my personal codewars solutions repository, here I share the solutions to codewars problems.
 Each folder represents a differnt level of difficult, I will be sharing how I approach the problems to solve them.
+I believe that the 1st thing everyone who is learning to code should know is problem solving.
+Knowing the syntax wont help if you do not know how to solve the problem at hand and that is what I have been struggling with.
+Which is why I am using codewars to help strengthen my problem solving skills.

 ## 📝 How to Utilize